 A more fruitful direction may be to explore effectively the same architecture (i.e. roll-your-own-search-engine), but replacing pg_trgm and Postgres entirely with a custom ngram index built on top of the bloom-filter successor which is more L3-cache-friendly, xor filters.

 I believe with this approach you could achieve scales/performance similar to Google, Bing, etc. while providing full regex search and more.
-This idea is not completely unfounded, it has been suggested for indexing in ripgrep, for example (although I don’t think they’ve noticed its opportunity yet and appear to be going with an inverted trigram index similar to Zoekt instead.)
+This idea is not completely unfounded, it has been suggested for indexing in ripgrep, for example (although it appears they’ll be going with an inverted trigram index similar to Zoekt instead.)

 In Tridex (the search engine I am working on), we’re planning on exploring this avenue by replacing Postgres and pg_trgm with a custom trigram index based on xor-filters, and will likely write it in Zig.
 I only realized the opportunity here in a late-night conversation with a coworker who has an affinity for bloom filters, so perhaps I am misguided and this will turn up no fruit.